 Applied Behavior Analysis (ABA) is an evidence-based behavioral intervention that is used to diminish substantial deficits in a child's adaptive functioning or significant behavioral challenges due to autism spectrum disorder.
 The interventions address three areas of behavioral functioning: deficits in developmentally appropriate skills and behaviors, impairments in social communicative adaptive skills, and prevention of harm to self or others.
-Coverage of ABA to treat Autism Spectrum Disorder is provided under Duke Options subject to Cigna Behavioral Health's prior authorization, medical necessity, utilization review, and discharge from care criteria.
+Coverage of ABA to treat Autism Spectrum Disorder is provided under Duke Options subject to Blue Cross Blue Shield of North Carolina's prior authorization, medical necessity, utilization review, and discharge from care criteria.

 A copay of $20.00 is required per visit for In-Network providers.
 Out-of-Network providers will be subject to the $650 deductible and the 30% coinsurance.
-The supervising professional is responsible for billing Cigna for all ABA services, and obtaining prior authorization.
+The supervising professional is responsible for billing Blue Cross Blue Shield for all ABA services, and obtaining prior authorization.

 ABA must be provided or supervised by one of the following licensed professionals:

 ABA treatment may be provided by a paraprofessional who meets the following requirements:

 - Is supervised by one of the licensed professionals listed in #1-3 above, AND

 - Is currently certified by the Behavior Analyst Certification Board with one of the following certifications:

 - Board Certified Behavior Analyst - Doctoral

 - As attested by the supervising licensed professional, meets all of the following criteria:

 - Has documented coursework and/or didactic training pertinent to the ABA being delivered, and